 As compared to other U.S. states, for many years, Florida has been behind on implementing a medical marijuana program for its residents who suffer from a variety of painful medical conditions, diseases, and other ailments.
 However, as of June 23rd of 2016, Florida’s governor signed the legislation after 71 percent of Florida’s voters said “yes” on the amendment to implement a medical marijuana program, according to FSBA.org.
-Florida residents expressed their outspoken enthusiasm after the program was put into place, but Governor Rick Scott went further and added another amendment, which Florida school districts must abide by.
+Florida residents expressed their outspoken enthusiasm after the program was put into place, but Governor Rick Scott went further and added another amendment, which Florida school districts must abide by

 To the Nurse’s Office

-Florida’s medical marijuana program was approved last year, but on top of that, the state’s school districts are required to store, administer, and overall allow students with medical marijuana cards to consume their medicine on school property.
+Florida’s medical marijuana program was approved last year, but on top of that, the state’s school districts are required to store, administer, and overall allow students with medical marijuana cards to consume the product on school property.
 However, to this day, as stated by WCTV, over sixty Florida school districts still do not have a concrete solution as to how they will properly store and/or administer medical marijuana to prescribed kids.
 Andrea Messina, the President of the Florida School Board Association, stated following: “Districts are working on plans, but a lack of guidance from the Department of Education is complicating things.”

 Pedagogues, Not Pushers